gitforwork2/gitforwork.github.io/_posts/2017-5-24-alien-registration-number.md

 ---

-Alien registration number is a unique number assigned by USCIS to permanent immigrants of the U.S. Alien registration number is a 7-9 characters long and also commonly referred as "A-number" (A#).
+Alien registration number is a unique number assigned by USCIS to permanent immigrants of the U.S. Alien registration number is a 7-9 digit number and also commonly referred as "A-number" (A#) or USCIS number.
 Typically, USCIS assigns a A-number for immigrants applying for permanent residency or green card.
+It is also assigned in some other situations like at the time of applying for employment authorization document (EAD).
 The alien registration number is unique to an individual and doesn't change once assigned.
 Hence, it's almost like the social security number of immigration.
 USCIS stores all the immigration documents identified by the A-number and the same can be obtained by filing a USCIS FOIA through the A-number.

-Your A# is a personal identifier assigned by the USCIS if you apply for an adjustment of status, for employment authorization, for a V visa and in certain other cases.
-The agency uses it to verify your identity in its internal processing systems.
+It is also assigned if you apply for an employment authorization document (such as an F-1 OPT), a V visa, find yourself in deportation proceedings, and in a number of other situations.
-It is not used to identify individual petitions or filings.

 ## How do I find my alien registration number?